5,000 signatures reached

 Kedleston Hall: protect our national heritage

-We request Greg Clark to call-in a planning application to build 400 houses on land within the Kedleston Estate.
+Call-in two planning applications to build 400 and 195 houses on land within the Kedleston Estate.

 Why is this important?

-A planning application was submitted to Amber Valley Borough Council to build 400 houses and a convenience store on Grade II agricultural land within the setting of Grade I listed Kedleston Hall.
+Two planning applications have been submitted to Amber Valley Borough Council to build 400 and 195 houses and a convenience store on Grade II agricultural land within the setting of Grade I listed Kedleston Hall.
 The land is owned by the Curzon Family who have instructed Catesby Estates Limited to gain planning permission on their behalf.

 This planning application, had been refused by Amber Valley Borough Council, as they agreed it would harm a number of designated heritage assets including the Grade I Kedleston Hall, Grade I Registered Park and Garden, Grade II registered Kedleston Hotel and Kedleston Conservation area.